cel017/Aho-Corasick/README.md

 - **Creating Suffix and Output Links:** O(m)

 - **Searching for Patterns:** O(n + z)
-  - The time complexity for searching the target string for occurrences of the specified patterns.

 ## Resources Used
 - **Original Paper:**